This introduction is generated by LLM(Large Language Model).

 At "App Koshien 2024," an app development contest where middle and high school students from across Japan compete, the TutoriaLLM project advanced to the main tournament in the AI division and won the Technical Award and the Championship (Minister of Internal Affairs and Communications Award).

-A world created by Team Ippanjin, a team made up of members ranging from elementary to high school students who are active on the internet, received an award at the Minecraft Cup regional tournament held in Japan.
+A world created by Team Ippanjin, a team composed of members ranging from elementary to high school students who operate on the internet, received an Encouragement Award at the Minecraft Cup regional tournament held in Japan.

 The Minecraft world I created was selected as second place in the International Senior division of the Minecraft Education Challenge, organized by the Malaysian Ministry of Education, Sunway Malls, and Microsoft.

-A competition with a few friends to compete in Minecraft technical skills and problem-solving; we were finalists and received the Impress 'Children and IT' Award.
+A competition where I and a few friends competed in Minecraft skills and problem-solving; we were finalists and received the Impress "Children and IT" award.

 I'm Sosei Tokumaru, a Mitou Junior 2024 Super Creator who just turned 19.
 Since it might look like I've been quiet online after finishing Mitou Junior, I thought I'd share a public update on what I've been up to, as far as I'm able to.